xxIslexx/aimbot/README.md

 The repository serves as a practical study case for:
 - Internal Memory Hooking: Exploring how a DLL executes code within the host process (cs2.exe) to access protected data structures.
-- Source 2 Entity Forensics: Navigating the EntityList and GameSceneNode from the inside to retrieve precise coordinates.
+- Source 2 Entity: Navigating the EntityList and GameSceneNode from the inside to retrieve precise coordinates.
 - Internal Bone Extraction: Accessing the m_modelState and bone array directly from the game's heap to calculate aim targets.
 - Applied FPS Math: Implementing 3D trigonometry (Pitch/Yaw calculations) based on the local player's view position and the target's bone location.